xtreme8000/picoAVE/README.md

 The CPU runs a parallel video processing pipeline across both cores to achieve full 720x480p 60Hz throughput without any color/information loss or other compromises.
 There is vsync by design, so tearing is impossible.
 A separate background task sends out audio packets in spare time.

+> [!WARNING]
+> Currently the only supported mode is "EDTV / HDTV (480p)" as found in Wii settings.
+> Any other mode results in no signal output!

 ### Building (software)

 This is the same as any other pico project.
 You should probably edit the pico sdk path, too.
 It is absolutely crucial to build in release mode.